-Glass-fibre Reinforced Concrete (GRC) is the generic term for a high-strength composite stone made with cement mortar (primarily a mixture of cement and sand) reinforced with bundled strands of glass fibre filaments.
+Glass-fibre Reinforced Concrete (GRC) is the generic term for a high-strength composite stone made with cement mortar (primarily a mixture of cement and sand) reinforced with bundled strands of fibreglass filaments.
+GRC differs from what most people refer to as ‘fibreglass’ in that cement mortar is used instead of a plastic resin (e.g. polyester) for encapsulating the fibreglass strands.

 Unreinforced concrete is strong in compression but weak in tension.
 This is why reinforcement is added.
 Precast concrete is typically reinforced with steel, but precast concrete products are very heavy because of their overall thickness.